Inwerpsel/gutenberg/packages/data/README.md

 _Parameters_

 -   _mapSelect_ `Function|StoreDescriptor|string`: Function called on every state change.
 The returned value is exposed to the component implementing this hook.
 The function receives the `registry.select` method on the first argument and the `registry` on the second argument.
+When a store key is passed, all selectors for the store will be returned.
+This is only meant for usage of these selectors in event callbacks, not for data needed to create the element tree.
 -   _deps_ `Array`: If provided, this memoizes the mapSelect so the same `mapSelect` is invoked on every state change unless the dependencies change.

 _Returns_

--   `any`: The current map output.
+-   `Function`: A custom react hook.

 ### useSelectors